SpooksMcGoose/gamecam/README.md

 # gamecam
-Filter out trail camera images that don't contain an animal (eventually will be able to label exported images as well).
+Filter out trail-camera images that don't contain an animal (eventually will be able to label exported images as well).

 ## Motivation
 While working for the [Francis Ecology Lab](https://francisecologylab.wixsite.com/francislab), a problem was presented to me.
 In 2018, there were 800,000+ remote camera images collected for a single experiment.
 The majority turned out to be false triggers - photos of grass and bushes swaying.